mdeweerd/zha-toolkit/README.md

 Note:
 There is also the official core service `zha.issue_zigbee_cluster_command`.
 You may want to use that instead if it suits your needs.
-The `zha_toolkit` version allows lists of bytes as arg paramters, and has a hack to allow "Add Scene".
+The `zha_toolkit` version allows lists of bytes as arg parameters, and has a hack to allow "Add Scene".
 It is also easier to adapt than the core that has though release procedures and is not as easily modifiable as a `custom_component`.

 ```yaml